Ankur4532/CODSOFT/README.md

 - VTOP uses Firebase Realtime Database for storing attendance data.
 - QUOTES and ToDo applications utilize an SQL database for task and quote storage.

-## Developer

-These projects were developed by Utkarsh Mishra.
-You can find more about the developer and explore the portfolio at [Utkarsh Mishra's Portfolio](https://utkarsh140503.github.io/Portfolio/).

-## License

-Each project belongs to Utkarsh Mishra.
-Please contact Utkarsh at the email: **utm1403@gmail.com** before using.